Theadora Whittington

 about:

 I’m a storyteller.
 I'm a Brit, an Aussie, and work in my studio within an old colonial bungalow overlooking the sea in Hong Kong.
-I like to alternate mainly between Hong Kong & Cardiff/London, but readily visit family & friends in Australia – and now in Boston – whenever time and finances allow!
+I alternate mainly between Hong Kong & UK, but readily visit family & friends in Australia & US whenever time and finances allow.

-I also create illustration artwork for for both adults and children – mainly in the form of digital original compilations.
+I create illustration artwork for for both adults and children – some in the form of digital original compilations of photographed components.
+(Please see within ‘Traditional Storytelling – for everyone’)

-My studies for an MA in Children's Book Illustration at the Cambridge School of Art have also widened my artistic vision hugely: I’m still learning.
+My studies for an MA in Children's Book Illustration at the Cambridge School of Art widened my artistic vision hugely: I’m always learning!
 I’m a member of SCBWI.

-I find the role of animals in all forms of storytelling especially enthralling: prescientific folktales, cultural mythologies, evolutionary religious and nature beliefs, as well as within the true stories of prehistoric & extinct animals pitted against issues relating to the present day endangered – and the notion of present day nature beliefs within the issues surrounding the all important need for conservation.
+I find the role of animals in all forms of storytelling especially enthralling: prescientific folktales, cultural mythologies, evolutionary religious and nature beliefs, as well as within the true stories of prehistoric & extinct animals pitted against issues relating to the present day endangered – and the notion of present day nature beliefs within the issues surrounding the importance of conservation.